How do I register and pay for Workforce Education Courses?

 Yes, most work-related training is measured in Continuing Education Units (CEUs).
 Nationally recognized, one CEU represents 10 class hours of participation.
 A CEU certificate will be given to students who successfully meet the course completion requirements.

-A Workforce & Continuing Education transcript may be requested from the Student Services Office (STSV) at no charge.
+A Workforce Education transcript may be requested from the Student Services Office (STSV) at no charge.
 The request must include your name, social security number, and/or student ID number.
-In order for Continuing Education courses to appear on your transcript, you must request a combined transcript.
+In order for Workforce Education courses to appear on your transcript, you must request a combined transcript.

 ~ Back to Top